Mark7-dev/esp32_weatherstation/README.md

  the sensor as a DHT11 instead of a DHT22

 - **Node.js**: Ensure that Node.js is installed on your development machine.
 If not, you can download it from [nodejs.org](https://nodejs.org/).

 - **Git**: Ensure git is installed in order to clone the repository.
 If you do not have it downloaded you can download it from [git-scm.com/downloads](https://git-scm.com/downloads).

+- OpenUV api key (optional), if you want to display the current UV and the maximum UV you can create an account and get a free API from [openuv.io](https://www.openuv.io/).

 ## DHT22 Wiring Guide